CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/01-course-tools.md

 git config --global user.email "your.email@example.com"
 ```

+**Replace "Your Name" with your exact GitHub Username handle**.
+So for example, in my case it would be `git config --global user.name "Zoe LeBlanc"`.

+**Replace "your.email@example.com" with the email address you used to sign up for GitHub**.
+So in my case it would be `git config --global user.email "zleblanc@illinois.edu"`.

 Be sure to get both of these exactly right, as they are used to connect your GitHub account and git activity.

 You can also check your git configuration by typing: